British Wireless for the Blind Fund: Radio sets

 With the move to compact discs for storage of data, a CD player was added to the range of features of the Roberts specially adapted sets.
 The ‘Symphony’ set issued in 2004 was one of the earliest sets with this feature and also included a ‘bookmark’ facility so that the user could return to the place in the music or story where they had left off.

 As new data storage devices have developed, so have the facilities to play them.
 The ‘Concerto 2 ‘ set, first issued in 2011 is both a DAB and FM radio, can play tapes, CDs, and files from an SD card or a USB memory stick.
 Ten radio stations can be pre-set, five on DAB and five on FM.
-It has a built-in microphone and headphone socket, controls with tactile symbols, a large backlit LCD display and can be mains or battery-powered.
+It has a built-in microphone and headphone socket, controls with tactile symbols, a large backlit LCD and can be mains or battery-powered.

 Internet radio, which involves streaming media, was pioneered in 1993.
 The Sonata and Sonata Plus+ sets which use this technology were developed by Solutions Radio of the Netherlands.
 Sonata Plus+ is a wireless internet radio and audio library, fully accessible to blind and partially sighted people.
 It has five buttons, one dial and an audible menu.

 BWBF hold a collection of most of the sets issued since the 1930s, partly thanks to the efforts of members of the British Vintage Wireless Society.
 In the early 1990s Maurice Steadman, a radio engineer and member of that society was asked to repair and restore old sets held by, or donated to BWBF:

 In 2012, BWBF received a Heritage Lottery Fund grant to bring together the history and heritage of the radio sets issued since the fund was set up.
 An article in The Radio Magazine entitled ‘Stay tuned’ looks at how the information was uncovered.